 As you shuffle along on your backside or lever yourself up through narrow openings, you also get a running commentary from the guide, who’ll tell you a little of the history.

-Pretty much everyone agreed that no-one lived in the caves – they’re tiny, and would have been spectacularly uncomfortable as living space.
+Pretty much everyone agreed that no-one lived in the caves.
+They’re tiny, and would have been spectacularly uncomfortable as living space.
 The most likely explanation is they were secure storage for food, especially grain, for the villagers on the hilltop.

 When they were first dug out of the mountain, each of these caves was individual, probably belonging to one family.
 The connections between caves were cut sometime later and are worn shiny with the passage of countless hands, knees and backsides.

 Each ‘window’ in the cliff face would have had its own door and food would have been raised or lowered on ropes.
-A lot of work, whichever way you look at it – but I guess those were dangerous times and keeping their food supply safe must have been important to these people.
+A lot of work, whichever way you look at it.
+But I guess those were dangerous times and keeping their food supply safe must have been important to these people.

-The Berber people would have known all about using caves for storage or even living space – there’s plenty of evidence of similar complexes in North Africa where they came from originally.
+The Berber people who settled Bocairent would have known all about using caves for storage or even living space.
+There’s plenty of evidence of similar complexes in North Africa where they came from originally.

 If you’re reasonably physically fit, don’t mind scrambling around on your hands and knees in a fairly undignified fashion and are definitely not claustrophobic, this is a unique experience.
 Tickets are just €3 and tours run at 1100/1200/1300 during the week and also afternoons at the weekend.
+Link here.

-Try also the Nevero (the Cava or snow cave) of San Blas for an extra €2 – the entrance is right next to where you buy tickets for the Covetes dels Moros.
+Try also the Nevero (the Cava or ice cave) of San Blas for an extra €2.
+The entrance is right next to where you buy tickets for the Covetes dels Moros.
 You head down a short staircase through a very low entrance.

-You’d think the ice would melt really quickly as soon as it was taken out of the cave into the heat of a Spanish summer, but packed properly and carried on mule trains or carts, it would last a fair old time.
+You’d think the ice would melt really quickly as soon as it was taken out of the cave into the heat of a Spanish summer.
+But packed properly and carried on mule trains or carts, it would last a fair old time.
 Long enough anyway to be the basis of a thriving trade in ice all over the area.

 Walk back towards the village centre by taking the Ruta Magica path, which leads along the river at the foot of the hillside.
 It’s a little stony and uneven but there are great views of the houses clinging to the steep slopes above you.

-As you climb back into the village, you’ll pass a couple of abandoned factories, relics of the textile trade that was Bocairent’s main way of making a living until the late 20th century.
+As you climb back into the village, you’ll pass a couple of abandoned factories.
+They’re forgotten relics of the textile trade that was Bocairent’s main way of making a living until the late 20th century.

-You’ll see rows of peppers drying on balconies in the sun – they’re used for the local delicacy of Pericana…a flavouring or spread made from peppers (obviously!), garlic and little pieces of dried cod.
+You’ll see rows of peppers drying on balconies in the sun.
+They’re used for the local delicacy of pericana, a flavouring or spread made from peppers (obviously!), garlic and little pieces of dried cod.

-Wander down to the main town square, overlooked by eight-storey houses which look impossibly high until you realise that they’re actually divided in two and set into the hillside – the upper storeys are a different house with access from the street behind.
+Wander down to the main town square, overlooked by eight-storey houses which look impossibly high.
+Until you realise that they’re actually divided in two and set into the hillside – the upper storeys are a different house with access from the street behind.
 Many of them still have cellars dug into the rock.
 Some of the older places even have rooms in the rock.

 Take a look also at the little bullring.
 It’s the oldest in the Valencian Community and it’s set – you guessed it – into the rock.

 © Guy Pelham